CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/demo_project.PNG" alt="Choose a project" width="600px"/>

-You will be prompted to download a Kubernetes VSTS extension from the Visual Studio Marketplace.
+You will be prompted to download a Kubernetes Azure DevOps extension from the Visual Studio Marketplace.
 Click on 'Kubernetes' to proceed to the marketplace page, and click the green button 'Get it free'.

 <img src="screenshots/kube_extension1.PNG" alt="Get extension" width="400px"/>

-Install the extension on your VSTS account.
+Install the extension on your Azure DevOps account.
 Once installed, return to the demo generator and create your project.

 <img src="screenshots/kube_extension2.PNG" alt="Get extension" width="400px"/>